AndersDeath/diary2/000-current.md

 # 11 June - Sunday - Yerevan - 255 day of immigration

 This sunday is amazing.
 I did a lot of things I red a book, learned Spanish, wrote articles.
 Nice day is general.
 Ksusha recorded her the first blog video which is nice.
 I think she has everything for doing great videos without any problems.
 She can speak well.
 She looks great.
 She is smart.
+I really love her.